 3) S&P 500 Index Fund

-Neither stock is a good choice because an S&P 500 index over the period shown in Figure 8-1a earned a similar annualized return with a lower volatiliy (i.e., uncertainty as measured by standard deviation) because of the diversification benefit of 500 stocks versus one stock.
+Neither stock is a good choice because an S&P 500 index over the period shown in this graphic earned a similar annualized return with a lower volatiliy (i.e., uncertainty as measured by standard deviation) because of the diversification benefit of 500 stocks versus one stock.
 Quantitatively, this makes the S&P 500 Index always the statistically preferred investment over individual stocks.

 You can see from the graph below that even stocks that had higher returns than the S&P 500 required higher levels of risk.
 If you drew a diagonal line along the IFA Index Portfolios, you can see that all stocks but WalMart fell below the line.

 If you diversified from simply holding a passively managed S&P 500 index fund into other global markets and small value index fund -- like Index Portfolio 100 -- the annualized return in this same period was higher, with a similar standard deviation, making Index Portfolio 100 always the statistically preferred investment over the S&P 500 and anything else that we can find.